-Factor Current Formula Proposed Formula Mandatory/Discretionary Proposed change Base Rate 3 and 4 year olds 1 x base rate applicable across the whole sector No change Mandatory No Rationale A single base rate enables equity of funding and supports stabilisation of universal entitlement (15 hours) places and growth in provision of the extended entitlement (additional 15 hours).
-Deprivation FSM eligibility No change Mandatory (3 and 4 year olds only - discretionary on which measure) No Rationale EYPP eligibility enable and aims to encourage l unit rate for children living in v PP. vorkless households EAL No - is allowable No change Discretionary No Rationale This is a discretionary supplement.
-The existing formula, arrived at after previous consultation, does not include an EAL supplement.
-Targeting resource via the deprivation supplement, the EYPP, and the new SEN Inclusion Fund is intended to support children who are at risk of poor outcomes.
-To note: any supplement within a formula must be funded through either a reduction in the base rate, a reduction of the other supplements or from contingency.
-Rurality/sparsity (LAs to frame as Yes No change Discretionary No they see fit) Rationale Due to the mandatory change to a single base rate, childminders experience a drop in their base rate.
+Factor Current Formula Proposed Mandatory/Discretionary Proposed change 1 40101 Garrener Grinala Formula manatory/Disorctionary Troposed onlinge Base Rate 3 and 4 year olds 1 x base rate applicable across the whole sector No change Mandatory No Rationale funding and supports stabilisati bwth in provision of the extende Deprivation FSM eligibility No change Mandatory (3 and 4 year olds only - discretionary on which measure) No Rationale EYPP eligibility enable and aims to encourage d unit rate for children living in v 'PP. vorkless households EAL No - is allowable No change Discretionary No Rationale consultation, does not supplement, the EYPP who are at risk of poor include an EA , and the new outcomes.
+To he existing formula, arrived at a Lumplement.
+Targeting resou SEN Inclusion Fund is intende note: any supplement within a the base rate, a reduction of the rce via the deprivation d to support children formula must be Rurality/sparsity (LAs to frame as they see fit) Yes No change Discretionary No Rationale Due to the mandatory change to a single base rate, childminders experience a drop in their base rate.
 This supplement is for childminders only, supporting take-up of both the universal and extended entitlement.
 Applicable to 3 and 4- year-old places only.
-Flexibility No - is allowable No change Discretionary No Rationale This is a discretionary supplement.
-The existing formula, arrived at after previous consultation, does not include a flexibility supplement.
-Merton Council does not propose a flexibility supplement in the new local formula as there is sufficient flexible provision across a mixed market.
-This will be reviewed each year in accordance with the Childcare Sufficiency Assessment.
-To note: any supplement within a formula must be funded through either a reduction in the base rate, a reduction of the other supplements or from contingency.
-Quality Qualification and No - is allowable No change Discretionary No systems leadership Rationale This is a discretionary supplement.
-The existing formula, arrived at after previous consultation, does not include a quality supplement.
-Merton Council does not propose an additional quality supplement in the new formula.
-Monitoring of the quality premium in relation to qualifications/workforce cannot be audited in a way that is cost-effective or shows evidence for how it improves outcomes.
-However, a systems leadership approach, utilising outstanding settings, could be considered in the future.
-To note: any supplement within a formula must be funded through either a reduction in the base rate, a reduction of the other supplements or from contingency Base rate 2- year-olds 1 x base rate No change Mandatory No Rationale No change proposed in funding between age g Merton meets regulations.
-No i ntentions to move
+Flexibility No - is allowable No change Discretionary No Rationale consultation, does not a flexibility supplement across a mixed market Sufficiency Assessmer include a flexil in the new loo .
+This will be r nt.
+To note: an he existing formula, arrived at a collity supplement.
+Merton Councal formula as there is sufficient eviewed each year in accordar y supplement within a formula to erate, a reduction of the other serate. cil does not propose t flexible provision noe with the Childcare must be funded Quality Qualification and No - is allowable No change Discretionary No systems leadership Rationale consultation, does not additional quality suppl relation to qualifications shows evidence for hor approach, utilising outs include a qual ement in the rs/workforce caw it improves obtanding setting the existing formula, arrived at a lity supplement.
+Merton Council new formula.
+Monitoring of the connot be audited in a way that is butcomes.
+However, a systems gs, could be considered in the funded through either a reduction from contingency does not propose an quality premium in s cost-effective or leadership future.
+To note: any Base rate 2year- olds Rationale 1 x base rate No change Mandatory No No change proposed funding between age g as Merton meets regulations.
+No intentions to move